 The following chart, which comes from IRS Section 132(a), describes the types of expenses that can be paid for with setaside funds.
 Monthly pretax deduction limits, which are periodically adjusted by the IRS (usually annually), are also listed.

 |Transit Pass||Any pass, token, fare card, voucher, or similar item for mass transit (bus, subway, train, ferry) OR a vehicle (operated by a third party) that sits at least 6 people, not including the driver|

-|Parking||Parking lot fees for a lot that is located near the business premises|
+|Parking||Parking lot fees for parking near the business premises or commuting site|

 |Commuter highway vehicle||Any highway vehicle that seats at least 6 adults, not including the driver|

-Monthly Pretax Deduction Limits
+Monthly Pretax Deduction Limits for 2023

 Perks of Commuter Benefits Plans